The Erratas conspiracy is one of the most fascinating internet enigmas to date. We peered down the rabbit hole, then fell in headfirst.

 The infamous tale of Erratas (sometimes misspelt ‘Eratas’ to avoid online identification) has left the internet with more questions than answers.
 Does artificial intelligence and unchecked surveillance freak you out?
 If so, now’s the time to turn back.
 If not, welcome to chaos.
 Let’s begin.

-Erratas was first publically mentioned online on November 25th, 2015.
+Erratas was first publicly mentioned online on November 25th, 2015.
 An anonymous user on 4chan posted about a strange conversation they recently had with a “super interesting chick”, who was homeless and in a band.

 She was working for a ” shady“ company shutting down all of their locations.
 The company was apparently well known, disorganised, and fired employees left and right.